Travis Allen: Campaign

 While campaigning he made the promise that if he gets elected governor that "every Californian will have a green lawn and take long showers."

 Allen was criticized for missing several days of work at the California State Assembly while he was out campaigning.

-After losing in the primary elections, Allen refused to endorse his Republican rival John Cox, but eventually decided to do so in July 2018.
+After losing in the primary elections, Allen didn't immediately endorse his Republican rival John Cox, but eventually decided to do so in July 2018.
 He also said that he wants his supporters to "stand up and fight" to "take back California".
 He started the Take Back California Political Action Committee.

 Campaign funding

-In 2017 Allen raised $447,236 for his campaign and had expenditures of $654,602 during that time according to an official campaign filing.
-More than fifty percent of the campaign's expenses were left unpaid, and it was left with $342,850 in unpaid bills.
+Midway through his campaign for California Governor, in 2017 Allen raised $447,236 for his campaign and had expenditures of $654,602 during that time according to an official campaign filing.
+After Allen lost the Primary, his most recent campaign finance records showed $37,539 cash on hand and $17,866 in unpaid bills.
 In 2018, fundraising efforts and campaign finance reports show his top contributors were "individual donations" and "other donations" (small donations under $200.00), according to Vote Smart.